 • heart failure.

-Sometimes there is a recurrent course of the disease.
+Sometimes a relapsing course of the disease occurs.

 Treatment

-Tick-borne encephalitis is one of the most severe ailments, its course is never mild and is almost always accompanied by numerous symptoms.
+Tick-borne encephalitis is one of the most serious illnesses; its course is never easy and is almost always accompanied by numerous symptoms.
 Treatment of tick-borne encephalitis is complicated by the lack of drugs that could affect the pathogen.
 That is, there are no specific drugs that can kill this virus.

-Treatment is guided by the principle of symptom relief.
-Therefore, funds are mainly prescribed to maintain the body:
+When prescribing treatment, they are guided by the principle of symptom relief.
+Therefore, medications are mainly prescribed to maintain the body:

-• use hormonal drugs or glucocorticosteroids as an anti-shock treatment for tick-borne encephalitis and to combat respiratory failure;
+• apply hormonal drugs or glucocorticosteroids as an anti-shock treatment for tick-borne encephalitis and to combat respiratory failure;

 • to relieve seizures, magnesium preparations and sedatives are prescribed;

-• for detoxification, an isotonic solution and glucose are used;
+• used for detoxification isotonic solution and glucose;

-• after the acute phase of tick-borne encephalitis subsides, B vitamins, antihistamines are used.
+• after subsiding acute phase For tick-borne encephalitis, B vitamins and antihistamines are used.

-And also against tick-borne encephalitis, human immunoglobulin is used.
+Human immunoglobulin is also used against tick-borne encephalitis.
 It is obtained from the blood plasma of donors.
-Timely administration of this medication contributes to an easy course of the disease and a quick recovery.
+Timely administration of this medicine contributes to a mild course of the disease and quick recovery.

 Immunoglobulin is used according to the following scheme:

-• the drug is prescribed from 3 to 12 ml for the first three days;
+• prescribe the drug from 3 to 12 ml during the first three days;

-• in the case of a severe course of the disease, immunoglobulin is used twice a day with an interval of 12 hours, 6–12 ml each, after three days the drug is used only once;
+• in case of severe disease, immunoglobulin is used twice a day with an interval of 12 hours, 6-12 ml, after three days the drug is used only 1 time;

-• if the body temperature rises again, the drug is prescribed again in the same dose.
+• if the body temperature rises again, the medicine is re-prescribed in the same dose.

 Disease prevention

-Prevention of tick-borne encephalitis is non-specific and specific.
-The first reduces the likelihood of contact with the carrier of the infection:
+Prevention of tick-borne encephalitis can be nonspecific and specific.
+The first reduces the likelihood of contact with a carrier of infection:

-• in order not to become infected with tick-borne encephalitis, you need to reduce the likelihood of tick sucking during walks in nature from April to June, that is, use repellents;
+• in order to avoid becoming infected with tick-borne encephalitis, you need to reduce the likelihood of ticks being sucked on during walks in nature from April to June, that is, use repellents;

-• when working in nature in foci of spread of infection, it is recommended to wear closed clothes even in summer, to cover open areas of the body as much as possible;
+• when working outdoors in hotspots of infection, it is recommended to wear closed clothing even in summer and cover exposed areas of the body as much as possible;

-• a non-specific measure for the prevention of tick-borne encephalitis in one's own area is mowing tall grass in spring and summer, using chemicals to scare away ticks.
+• A non-specific measure to prevent tick-borne encephalitis on your own property is mowing tall grass in spring and summer and using chemicals to repel ticks.

-There are two main ways to protect a person from the development of an ailment: on an emergency basis and in a planned manner.
+There are two main ways to protect a person from developing the disease: emergency and planned.

 1. Emergency prevention of tick-borne encephalitis is carried out after contact with a tick.
-It can be started even before the fact of establishing the infection of the insect.
-Immunoglobulin is used in a standard dose - 3 ml for adults, and for children 1.5 ml intramuscularly.
-The drug is prescribed as a preventive treatment for encephalitis for all those who are not vaccinated against the infection.
-10 days after the first dose, the drug is re-administered, but in a double dose.
+It can be started even before an insect infestation has been established.
+Immunoglobulin is used in a standard dose - 3 ml for adults, and 1.5 ml intramuscularly for children.
+The drug is prescribed as a preventive treatment of encephalitis to everyone who has not been vaccinated against infection.
+10 days after the first dose, the medicine is re-administered, but in a double dose.

-2. Planned specific prevention of tick-borne encephalitis is the use of a vaccine against the pathogen.
-It is used by everyone living in areas with high incidence rates.
-The vaccination can be done according to epidemic indications one month before the spring season of ticks awakening.
+2. Planned specific prevention tick-borne encephalitis is the use of a vaccine against the pathogen.
+It is used for everyone living in areas with high morbidity rates.
+Vaccination can be done by epidemic indications a month before the spring season of tick awakening.

-It is planned to vaccinate against tick-borne encephalitis not only residents of infected places, but also visitors, in the event of a business trip to a dangerous, in terms of morbidity, zone.
+It is planned to vaccinate against tick-borne encephalitis not only residents of infected areas, but also visitors in case of a business trip to a dangerous zone in terms of morbidity.

-Today there are two main options for vaccines: tissue inactivated and live, but weakened.
+Today there are two main types of vaccines: tissue inactivated and live, but attenuated.
 They are used twice with repeated revaccination.
 But none of the available drugs protects against tick-borne encephalitis for a long time.

-Is tick-borne encephalitis virus dangerous today during the active development of the preventive branch of medicine?
-For many years to come, the causative agent of the disease will be classified as life-threatening.
-There are all the prerequisites for this - a huge number of animal carriers in nature, their distribution over a large territory, the absence of specific treatment for all forms of the disease.
+Is the tick-borne encephalitis virus dangerous today during the active development of the preventive branch of medicine?
+More long years the causative agent of the disease will be classified as life-threatening person.
+There are all the prerequisites for this - a huge number of animal carriers in nature, their distribution over a large territory, the lack of specific treatment for all forms of the disease.
 From all this, only one correct conclusion follows - it is necessary to carry out timely prevention of tick-borne encephalitis through vaccination.

-Tick-borne encephalitis is a viral infection caused by the Flavivirus, the causative agent of the arbovirus.
-It affects the membranes of the brain and spinal cord, which leads to permanent disorders of the neurological and mental functions of the body and can be fatal.
-The causative agent of the infection is transmitted through the saliva of the tick during the bite directly into the human blood, and it spreads through it throughout the body, where it begins to actively progress.
-The tick itself, as you already understood, is not dangerous, but through bitten wild animals it becomes a carrier of infection for life and, what is most dangerous, it transmits the virus to its larvae.
+Tick-borne encephalitis – viral infection, caused by the arbovirus pathogen Flavivirus.
+It affects the membranes of the brain and spinal cord, which leads to persistent impairment of the neurological and mental functions of the body and can be fatal.
+The causative agent of the infection is transmitted through the saliva of a tick during a bite directly into the human blood, and through it spreads throughout the body, where it begins to actively progress.
+The tick itself, as you already understand, is not dangerous, but through bitten wild animals it becomes a carrier of infection for life and, what is most dangerous, transmits the virus to its larvae.

-Signs of an encephalitis tick bite are quite difficult to notice, but the symptoms of encephalitis after a tick bite appear after a few days.
-In total, 60–70% of the inhabitants of the forest regions of the CIS countries suffer from tick-borne encephalitis.
-And it is not surprising, because the best breeding and growth place for ticks are dense forests, marshlands, groves.
-The most important thing is to recognize the first signs of encephalitis in time and start treatment immediately after the bite in order to avoid complications.
+Signs of a bite encephalitis tick It is quite difficult to notice, but the symptoms of encephalitis after a tick bite appear within a few days.
+In total, tick-borne encephalitis affects 60–70% of residents of forest areas of the CIS countries.
+And it’s not surprising, because best place The breeding and growth areas for ticks are dense forests, swampy areas, and groves.
+The most important thing is to recognize the first signs of encephalitis in time and begin treatment immediately after the bite to avoid complications.
 Treatment involves taking a variety of antiviral drugs and antibiotics.

-In the worst case, if the immune system is extremely weakened, the following symptoms will appear:
+In the worst case scenario, if the immune system is extremely weakened, the following symptoms will appear:

 • aching bones;